MitchMcCoard/Kalgotra-Agentic-AI-Assignment-Instructions/DemoPrompts.md

 This is a list of prompts to use for the demo walkthrough
 # Prompts
+Who knows about chat GPT?
+Uses it daily?
+Anyone heard about Agent mode?
+What does that mean?
+Enabling the AI (LLM) to act on your behalf.
+That is, to do things.
+Think of it as giving it acces to functinos.
+We call these functinos tools.
+Let's take a tour of some tools built in KNIME.
+- Read in Data
+- Summary Statistics
+- Missing category imputation
 1. `Hey, can you read in the dataset at "C:\Users\mgm0214\Downloads\Kalgotra_Working_AI_Dataset.xlsx"`
 2. `Awesome work!
 Based on the dataset available and the crisp-dm framework, what are some good next steps?`
 3. `Cool.
 Let's start with a missing-value audit and some summary statistics on dataset 0`